 Residents of Highland Village, along with Denton and Lewisville, voted to initiate a half-cent sales tax designated for a regional transportation system.
 The Denton County Transportation Authority (DCTA) provides transit service through the member cities and to downtown Dallas.

 DCTA's rail service, the A-train, connects member cities to DART.
 The Highland Village / Lewisville Lake station located at I-35E and Garden Ridge Boulevard serves Highland Village residents.
-Additionally, the DCTA RSVP bus service can be scheduled for transportation to and from the station.
+Additionally, the DCTA GoZone on demand service can be scheduled for transportation to and from the station.
 Onsite station parking is also available.
-Both local and regional passes can be purchased at the Highland Village Municipal Complex or through the GoPass app for your smart phone.
+Both local and regional passes can be purchased through the GoPass app for your smart phone.